 Gulfstream adds this cheerful note: "Has significant financial implications, may not be known until major inspection, usually considered an Act of God and is not covered by insurance."

-- Threat Areas
+4 — Threat Areas characteristics

-An Overview of the Threat
+An overview of the threat

 - Severe volcanic eruptions which send ash and sulphur dioxide (SO2) gas into the upper atmosphere occur somewhere around the world several times each year.
 Flying into a volcanic ash cloud can be exceedingly dangerous.
 A B747−200 lost all four engines after such an encounter and a B747−400 had the same nearly catastrophic experience.
 Piston− powered aircraft are less likely to lose power but severe damage is almost certain to ensue after an encounter with a volcanic ash cloud which is only a few hours old.